Google Flu Trends

 Code Samples

-Libraries are available for JavaScript, Python, and R.
+Libraries are available for R and Python.

-The following samples show how to import the library and fetch Google Flu Trends data for epiweeks 201440 and 201501-201510 (11 weeks total).
+The following samples show how to import the library and fetch Google Flu Trends data for epiweeks 201501-201510.

 Optionally install the package using pip(env):